fastify/fastify-basic-auth/README.md

 })
 ```

-When supplied as an object the `authenticate` option may have a `realm` key.
+The `authenticate` option can have a `realm` key when supplied as an object.
 If the `realm` key is supplied, it will be appended to the header value:

 ```js